m1kc/plasma-backup/README.md

 }
 ```

-These numbers indicate how many backups of each types should be stored.
-Monthly backups happen at 1st of every month, weekly backups - on 1st day of every week, any other backup is considered daily.
+These numbers indicate how many backups of each type should be stored.
+Monthly backups happen at 1st day of every month, weekly backups - on 1st day of every week, any other backup is considered daily.
 In the example above, Plasma will always store 5+3+2=10 last backups (even if some weekly backup happens on 1st day of month, slot will be used for an extra weekly backup).

 Also make sure that every agent can write to these folders using SSH without a password (set up public key auth for this purpose).

 ## Configuration (agents)

 Install Plasma on every machine, then edit `/etc/plasma-agent.conf`.
-Note that this file should be a valid JSON (you can't actually put comments there).
+Note that this file must be a valid JSON (you can't actually put comments there).

 ```js
 {